 Gravlax

-Gravlax, otherwise known as gravlaks, is a popular Nordic or Scandinavian dish that is served as an appetiser.
-It is made from thinly sliced salmon that has been cured with salt, sugar, and dill.
+Gravlax, otherwise known as gravlaks, is a popular Nordic or Scandinavian appetiser.
+It is made from thinly sliced salmon cured with salt, sugar, and dill.
 Gravlax is typically served with a dill and mustard sauce called hovmästarsås, gravlaxsås, rævesovs.
 Other accompaniments to gravlax include boiled potatoes, dark rye bread, or crunchy toast crackers.
-In Scandinavia, gravlax is an extremely popular dish to eat in midsummer and for Christmas lunch or dinner.
+In Scandinavia, gravlax is an extremely popular dish for midsummer and Christmas lunch or dinner.

 How is gravlax cured?

-The name gravlax literally translates to mean ‘buried’.
-It originates in the Middle Ages, when Nordic fishermen would heavily salt caught salmon and bury it in the sand.
+The name gravlax translates to mean ‘buried’.
+It originates in the Middle Ages when Nordic fishermen heavily salt-caught salmon and buried it in the sand.
 Water from the ocean would then wash over it and ferment the salmon slightly, lending the term ‘buried salmon’.

-Today, gravlax is not made with fermentation but rather is a cured meat.
-Salmon is instead ‘buried’ inside a dry marinade made from salt, sugar, and dill, and left to cure for anywhere between overnight and a few days.
-As the salmon cures, the dry marinade is converted into a highly concentrated brine which can be used to make sauces.
-The curing process leaves the salmon with a soft texture that melts in your mouth, a clean taste reminiscent of saltwater.
-The dish is all about simplicity and the freshness and quality ingredients that shine above all else.
+Today, gravlax is not made with fermentation but is a cured meat.
+Salmon is ‘buried’ inside a dry marinade made from salt, sugar, and dill and left to cure for anywhere between overnight and a few days.
+As the salmon cures, the dry marinade is converted into a highly concentrated brine, which can be used to make sauces.
+The curing process leaves the salmon with a soft texture that melts in your mouth, a clean taste reminiscent of salt water.
+The dish is all about simplicity, freshness, and quality ingredients that shine above all else.

 How to make gravlax